|

 This example contains 6 variables (only 5 of which are used; the fifth

-line 3 and that line 1 will be used as variable names.
-Also, the
+line 3, line 1 will be used as variable names, and the

 user has specified a sample interval of 5 seconds.

-• Note: the newest (2008) versions show a slightly different window with a horizonal grow tab at lower right (if you have a big enough monitor).
+• Note: current versions show a slightly different window with a horizontal grow tab at lower right.

 SABLE